 You may also want to consider joining Rakuten, which is often regarded as the best cash-back portal on the web.

 After you’ve been at it for a while, you’ll probably be anxious to request your first payment.
 As noted earlier, you’ll need a minimum of $30 in your account balance.
-Once you hit that mark, you’ll have the option to withdraw your funds as an e-gift card (for retailers like Amazon and Walmart) or request a paper check.
+Once you hit that mark, you’ll have the option to withdraw your funds as an e-gift card (for retailers like Amazon and Walmart), a prepaid Visa card, a PayPal deposit, or a paper check.

 For members who are making their first withdrawal, payments take 10 to 16 days to process.

-One important thing to note here is that InboxDollars has an “active account” requirement.
-If you don’t complete at least one qualifying task within a 10-day period, your account will be deactivated.
+One important thing to note here is that the site has an “active account” requirement.
+If you don’t complete at least one qualifying task within a 10-day period, your InboxDollars account will be deactivated.
 And if you have a pending payment when your account goes into “inactive” status, that payment will be canceled.

 But since your payment can take up to 16 days to process, taking a break might mean you go “inactive” before it’s sent.
 Therefore, it’s important that you remain active on the site until you actually have your reward in-hand.